 Potential impact and Risks Potential impact and Risks Preventative and Mitigation Measures Residual risk ESP 1 Compliance with the law: No risk identified.
 Following a detailed assessment as per section II - E of the National and Custom Union Laws and Technical Regulations applicable to Kyrgyzstan and in close cooperation with Kyrgyz national authorities, the RRPCP-Adapt proposal does not present risks to compliance with the ESP 1 for Compliance with the Law as defined in the AF ESP guidelines.
 APIU and ARIS have demonstrated their capacity, through past IFAD projects, to operate fully within the confines of Kyrgyz laws and regulations. n/a No ESP 2 Access and equity: Risk A possible risk to access and equity may be posed by challenges to reforms by vested powers, poor governance, corruption, weak public institutions and lack of transparency.
 One of the major factors of the pastoral sector's poor performance in Kyrgyzstan is weak institutions at the national level responsible for ensuring policy and the regulatory framework, producing and transferring required knowledge, and providing technical support to pasture users.
-In addition, the lack of institutions at the local level to mobilize farmers to jointly govern communal resources and protect their rights leads to low productivity of the sector, and high incidence of poverty in mountainous livestock communities.
-However, as demonstrated with the passing of the Pasture Law favouring the communal ownership and management of pastures by the rural poor, IFAD and its partners have the capacity to mitigate risks The project will take a number of transparent steps that will help ensure that the benefits of the project are being distributed fairly with no discrimination nor favouritism: - The Project will promote long-term land leases to guarantee sustained access to land and investments that result from the project for the climate-vulnerable rural poor. - Project targeting criteria is based on gender and age quotas - The project will advertise broadly through the mass media - Project planning and designing is done in consultation and agreement with vulnerable groups Low
+In addition, the lack of institutions at the local level to The project will take a number of transparent steps that will help ensure that the benefits of the project are being distributed fairly with no discrimination nor favouritism: The Project will promote long-term land leases to guarantee sustained access to land and investments that result from the project for the climate-vulnerable rural poor.
+Low